They said it couldn’t be done, but we’ve put together a list of the best PS2 games ever made!

 I’m a big fan of the cutscenes in this game; it felt like I was watching a movie when I first played it, which was pretty exciting for back in the late 00’s.
 It also used some pre-rendered Full Motion Video clips, but not the corny kind that you might find in the best Sega CD games!

 Dante’s Awakening has tonnes of puzzle-solving and platforming-style tasks to complete as you make your way through this Dark Souls-esque gothic castle.

 Speaking of which; if you’re a Dark Souls fan, then you’ll be well prepared for this game.
 It’s as hard as nails to complete, one of the most difficult I’ve played, in fact.
 Thank goodness for those mid-level checkpoints in the Special Edition!

-Featuring one of the weirdest yet most iconic villain characters from any series and a storyline straight out of the therapy books, the next title in our list of the best PS2 games is one that you won’t forget in a hurry!
+Featuring one of the weirdest yet most iconic villain characters from any series and a storyline straight out of the therapy books, Silent Hill 2 is one that you won’t forget in a hurry!

-Konami sure knows how to make great survival horror games, and Silent Hill 2 is one of the weirdest and best around.
+Konami sure knows how to make great survival horror games, and this is one of the weirdest and best around.